Liquidation Value Template

-Liquidation value is an estimation of the final value which will be received by the holder of financial instruments when an asset is sold, typically under a rapid sale process.
-A business is typically liquidated as part of a bankruptcy process and tangible assets are sold quickly, often for pennies on the dollar, for an extremely low percentage of their original cost.
+Liquidation value is an estimation of the final value, which will be received by the holder of financial instruments when an asset is sold, typically under a rapid sale process.
+A business is generally liquidated as part of a bankruptcy process and tangible assets are sold quickly, often for pennies on the dollar, for an extremely low percentage of their original cost.

 Liquidation value can be calculated by removing the value of all assets and liabilities of a company from its financial report.
 The subtraction of liabilities from assets will give investors the liquidation value.